 Yes, pigs will eat grass (and some weeds).
 They love it and it’s satisfying knowing that they are getting some diversity in their diet.
 (Pigs are omnivores after all.)
 But in the end, the bit of grass we have available on a small scale might not put a dent in the feed bill enough to notice.
 I imagine that might not be the case if your pasture is sown with a solid legume, but in general, the protein in the feed sack is going to convert to flesh much more efficiently than grass.

-QUICK TIP: During years where you will be experimenting with new systems on your homestead, like raising pigs on pasture, having a homestead record keeping system, such as the SmartSteader homestead management app, will allow you to track expenses, record yields, keep notes of your process, and ultimately analyze the data to see if there were true savings.
+QUICK TIP: During years when you will be experimenting with new systems on your homestead, like raising pigs on pasture, having a homestead record-keeping system, such as the SmartSteader homestead management app, will allow you to track expenses, record yields, keep notes of your process, and ultimately analyze the data to see if there were true savings.
 You can weigh the pros and cons and determine if the system is really a right fit for your homestead.
-Or keep searching for ways to tweak your plans and make it work for you!
+Or keep searching for ways to tweak your plans and make them work for you!

 As much damage, maybe.
 But that thing on the end of their nose was made to dig.
 Some say if you want a breed that won’t tear up your pasture get a modern breed (like Yorkshire) because the instinct is being bred out of them.
 Others say you want to get a heritage breed such as Large Black Hogs or American Guinea Hogs because they won’t want to plow.